What is the Goldspotted Oak Borer?

-Goldspotted oak borer (GSOB) Agrilus auroguttatus is an invasive pest contributing to the on-going oak tree mortality occurring on federal, state, private, and local Native American lands in San Diego County.
-Recently, three GSOB-infestated trees were identified in Riverside County.
+Goldspotted Oak Borer (GSOB) Agrilus auroguttatus is an invasive pest contributing to the on-going oak tree mortality occurring on federal, state, private, and local Native American lands in many areas of San Diego County.
+Isolated areas of infestation have been confirmed in Riverside, Orange, Los Angeles, and San Bernardino Counties in Southern California.
+GSOB was detected in more than one area near Big Bear in San Bernardino County in August 2019.
 Widespread oak mortality can have severe implications to the environment and human safety.
-Due to the current and potential impacts to California oaks and communities, public and private organizations are working together in the research, education and outreach efforts related to GSOB pest management.
+Due to the current and potential impacts to California oaks and communities, public and private organizations are working together in the research, education and outreach efforts related to GSOB management.

-If you suspect goldspotted oak borer infestation in your area, report it here.
+If you suspect a Goldspotted Oak Borer infestation in your area, report it here.

 Forest Insect & Disease Leaflet 183 (August 2017)

 |Tree Pest Management in SoCal||11/17/2022|